 - major courses you’ve taken?

-- training done in addition to TAMUQ classes (such as those offered by the CTL)?
+- training done in addition to university classes (certifications?
+LinkedIn Learning?)

 - special projects you’ve worked on?